cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 }
 ```

-Notice how it only cares about the first coin type, this is just to keep the exercise simpler.
-It also extracts the `denom`, which is then displayed to the user as the unit to transfer.
+Note that it only cares about the first coin type: this is to keep the exercise simple.
+It extracts the `denom`, which is then displayed to the user as the unit to transfer.
 Add that in the constructor as well so that it runs on load via another specific function:

 ```typescript
 constructor(props:FaucetSenderProps) {